andrewjong/neural_body_fitting/README.md

 The results can be viewed by opening the file `demo/up/output/index.html` in a browser.
 These were selected to demonstrate both success and failure cases.
 Most of the processing time (~80%) is taken up by the mesh renderer.
 Alternatively, you can use ```--visualise pose``` which is quicker and just plots the projected SMPL joints.

-## How to run for me
+## How to run for SwapNet
 1) Make sure input images are 512x512.
 If they're not, scale them up.
-This model CANNOT do 128x128.
+The model in this repository CANNOT do 128x128.

 2) If the input directory has subfolders, flatten the directory.
 This can be done by replacing all "/" with "+" temporarily.